Numerical analysis of three-dimensional magnetohydrodynamic effects in an inductively coupled plasma wind tunnel: Results

-\cref{fig:nlte_contours} shows the distribution of the heavy-particle and vibronic temperatures, frozen Mach number, and axial velocity across the $x$-$y$ and $x$-$z$ planes.
-The simulation, in alignment with experimental observations, predicts a supersonic plasma jet characterized by distinct shock diamond structures with a peak Mach number of \num{2.2}.
-Under low-pressure conditions, inertial forces begin to dominate over Lorentz forces, diminishing the impact of the three-dimensional distribution of Joule heating and Lorentz forces.
-Consequently, the distributions of all the flow quantities exhibited are almost axisymmetric, with minor deviations from axial symmetry in the torch region near the coils. \cref{fig:nlte_flow_profiles} further shows the radial profiles of the flow quantities across the $x$-$y$ and $x$-$z$ planes at three axial locations: $x = \SI{0.425}{m}, \, \SI{0.475}{m}$ and \SI{0.525}{m} (\emph{i.e.,} \SI{50}{mm}, \SI{100}{mm}, and \SI{150}{mm}, respectively, from the torch-nozzle exit).
+\cref{fig:nlte_flow_profiles} further shows the radial profiles of the flow quantities across the $x$-$y$ and $x$-$z$ planes at three axial locations: $x = \SI{0.425}{m}, \, \SI{0.475}{m}$ and \SI{0.525}{m} (\emph{i.e.,} \SI{50}{mm}, \SI{100}{mm}, and \SI{150}{mm}, respectively, from the torch-nozzle exit).
 It can be seen that the profiles along the two orthogonal planes overlap at all locations.
-However, for a given plane, the profiles are not exactly symmetric about the axis (\emph{i.e.,} $r = 0$), especially for the heavy-particle temperature and the axial velocity, indicating a small deviation from the axial symmetry. \cref{fig:nlte_azimuthal_amp} shows the normalized amplitudes ($|\hat{f}_m|$) of the first three azimuthal modes (\emph{i.e,} $m=0,1,2$) obtained from the azimuthal FFT along a constant radius of \SI{25}{mm} for the flow quantities shown in \cref{fig:nlte_contours}.
+However, for a given plane, the profiles are not exactly symmetric about the axis (\emph{i.e.,} $r = 0$), especially for the heavy-particle temperature and the axial velocity, indicating a small deviation from axial symmetry. \cref{fig:nlte_azimuthal_amp} shows the normalized amplitudes ($|\hat{f}_m|$) of the first three azimuthal modes (\emph{i.e,} $m=0,1,2$) obtained from the azimuthal FFT (refer \cref{sec:azimuthal_fft} in \cref{sec:torch_chamber_lte} for details) along a constant radius of \SI{25}{mm} for the flow quantities shown in \cref{fig:nlte_contours}.
 For heavy-particle temperature, the relative amplitudes of the modes with $m\ge 1$ remain below $2\%$ at all the axial locations.
-For all the other flow quantities, the relative amplitudes of the modes with $m\ge 1$ fall much below $1\%$, indicating an almost axisymmetric configuration.
+For all the other flow quantities, the relative amplitudes of the modes with $m\ge 1$ fall much below $1\%$, indicating an almost axisymmetric configuration. \\